salgum1114/react-design-editor/README.md

 # react-design-editor
-- The project was developed as react.js, ant.design, fabric.js and started to create editable design tools such as PowerPoint and slides.
+- This project has started to develope Direct Manipulation of Editable Design Tools like Powerpoint, We've developed it with react.js, ant.design, fabric.js

 - React Design Eidtor used fabric.js, because the main container starts with the canvas.